Furnished apartment for rent 2 bedrooms, Champs-Elysées, Paris 8e

 Repainting can greatly improve the look of a room, and the same applies to the bathroom and the kitchen.
 Refreshing the walls and ceiling gives a fresh look and can make a room seem larger, especially in smaller spaces.
-Choosing paint type and color for a bathroom or kitchen can be a daunting task - mostly due to the presence of water in both rooms and cooking grease in the kitchen, but artificial lighting is also known to distort paint color.
-A good rule of thumb for kitchens - the paint color should complement the cabinetry and other appliances.
+Choosing paint type and color for a bathroom or kitchen can be daunting, primarily due to water in both rooms and cooking grease in the kitchen, but artificial lighting is also known to distort paint color.
+A good rule for kitchens is that the paint color should complement the cabinetry and other appliances.

-With that in mind, here are Paris Rental’s 6 tips for repainting your bathroom or kitchen of your rental apartment in Paris:
+With that in mind, here are our 6 tips for repainting the bathroom or kitchen of your rental apartment in Paris:

 No matter the nuance, you can never go wrong with white matte emulsion paint for your bathroom or kitchen.
 Today, there are matte paints that can be easily washed (mat velouté) or wiped clean.
 To balance the paint in your bathroom or kitchen, and to avoid a clinical feeling, it’s recommended to add tiles above the tub and on countertops.
-If you think that a white wall is too stark, try a coloring agent like Comus’s Colorus 2010.
+If you think that a white wall is too stark, try a coloring agent.
 It will offset the color and give it a more subdued look.

-Consider mold inhibitors, which can be added to almost any kind of paint, and will limit mold from growing on the painted surface.
+Consider mold inhibitors, which can be added to almost any paint and will limit mold from growing on the painted surface.
 Mold is often an issue as the spores travel easily through the air.
 Oil, matte, and paint containing titanium dioxide are more prone to mold while latex, glossy, and paint containing zinc oxide are more mold resistant.

-For a final coat in your kitchen or bathroom, use a stain blocking primer to protect painted walls from splashing water and grease, and make them easy to clean.
+For a final coat in your kitchen or bathroom, use a saint blocking primer to protect painted walls from splashing water and grease, and make them easy to clean.